ekiefl/pooltool/README.md

 **(v)** if you used a conda environment that you named `pooltool`, create this script that runs whenever the conda environment is activated.
 This script modifies `$PATH` and `$PYTHONPATH` so that python knows where to find pooltool libraries and the shell knows where to find the pooltool binary. **These path modifications live safely inside the pooltool conda environment, and do not propagate into your global environment**:

+(_This is a multi-line command.
+Paste the entire block into your command line prompt._)

 ```
 mkdir -p ${CONDA_PREFIX}/etc/conda/activate.d
 cat <<EOF >${CONDA_PREFIX}/etc/conda/activate.d/pooltool.sh